MS Degree Requirements

 Graduating between quarters (Winter break, Spring break, or Summer)

-1. You must have filed an “Application to Candidacy” form by end of second week of the previous quarter (e.g., by end of 2nd week of Spring quarter to get a Summer degree).
+- You must have filed an “Application to Candidacy” form by end of second week of the previous quarter (e.g., by end of 2nd week of Spring quarter to get a Summer degree).

-2. Students who were registered in the previous quarter do not pay any additional fees if they file for the degree by the Graduate Division deadlines.
+- Students who were registered in the previous quarter do not pay any additional fees if they file for the degree by the Graduate Division deadlines.
 If the deadline is missed but students file for graduation in the immediate next quarter, the situation is the same as for leave of absence (see below).

-3. If you want to confer your degree in a specific quarter, then you must defend and submit your final degree form by the 11th Friday of said quarter (Finals Week).
+- If you want to confer your degree in a specific quarter, then you must defend and submit your final degree form by the 11th Friday of said quarter (Finals Week).
 This form will need to be signed by our Vice- Chair as well, so we suggest you submit the form to us by Wednesday of Finals Week, to give us time to get the Vice Chair's signature.

-4. See below if you were on leave the quarter prior to graduation.
+- See below if you were on leave the quarter prior to graduation.

 To remain eligible for UCSD support (e.g. TAship, research assistantships, fellowships)

-1. Register for at least 12 units
+- Register for at least 12 units

-3. Be on support until at least fifth week (minimum support equivalent to 25% for a full quarter)
+- Be on support until at least fifth week (minimum support equivalent to 25% for a full quarter)

-4. You may not withdraw mid-quarter from any TA assignment!
+- You may not withdraw mid-quarter from any TA assignment!

 If you will be on leave of absence the quarter you plan to graduate, remember:

-• Contact our office to file the needed paperwork before the first day of classes of the quarter of leave.
+- Contact our office to file the needed paperwork before the first day of classes of the quarter of leave.

-• You are eligible to remain in graduate student housing, but contact their main office for details.
+- You are eligible to remain in graduate student housing, but contact their main office for details.

-• You will not be eligible for any UCSD-affiliated support (e.g., TA, research assistantships, fellowship).
+- You will not be eligible for any UCSD-affiliated support (e.g., TA, research assistantships, fellowship).

-• You will not be allowed to use any campus facilities and do not have Student ID card privileges (e.g. no working in the lab, bus passes, library privileges, rec facilities).
+- You will not be allowed to use any campus facilities and do not have Student ID card privileges (e.g. no working in the lab, bus passes, library privileges, rec facilities).

-• You will not have Graduate Student Health Insurance coverage.
+- You will not have Graduate Student Health Insurance coverage.
 Contact Student Health Insurance, 534-0903, for assistance with securing health insurance.

-• A General Petition to waive registration and pay a filing fee is submitted to the Graduate Division at the time you turn in your graduation paperwork and thesis.
+- A General Petition to waive registration and pay a filing fee is submitted to the Graduate Division at the time you turn in your graduation paperwork and thesis.
 You pay the $179 filing fee to the Bursar before going to the Graduate Division.

-The Quarter Prior to You Defending
+The Quarter Prior to Your Defense

 Make sure your MS Coordinator is aware you plan on defending soon.
 This may be done by simply emailing them, or making sure you fill out the MS Quarterly Check-Up each quarter.

-• confirm you have completed all the units necessary for the degree
+- confirm you have completed all the units necessary for the degree

-• start working with your advisor to determine who will serve on your thesis committee.
+- start working with your advisor to determine who will serve on your thesis committee.
 A thesis committee is nominated by the Thesis Adviser and approved by the Department and the Graduate Division.
 It consists of at least three faculty:

-1. the Thesis Adviser
+- the Thesis Adviser

-2. a faculty member from the Department of Chemistry and Biochemistry familiar with the student's research area
+- a faculty member from the Department of Chemistry and Biochemistry familiar with the student's research area

-3. a faculty member from either this or another department whose research is in an area different from that of the thesis (if your PI is not from our department, then the other two committee members must be from our department).
+- a faculty member from either this or another department whose research is in an area different from that of the thesis (if your PI is not from our department, then the other two committee members must be from our department).

-Three Weeks Before Your Defense
+Four Weeks Before Your Defense

-Confirm the date and time of your exam with ALL your Thesis Committee members, and give them a draft of your thesis.
+- Schedule the Exam - Confirm the date and time of your exam with ALL your Thesis Committee members, and give them a draft of your thesis.

-AFTER you confirm the exam time with your committee, visit our Conference Rooms website to look for available and suitable rooms, and then contact Jeff Rances (chemms@ucsd.edu) to schedule a room.
+- Reserve a Room and Equipment - after you confirm the exam time with your committee, visit our Conference Rooms website to look for available and suitable rooms, and then contact Jeff Rances (chemms@ucsd.edu) to schedule a room.
 The MS Coordinator will schedule it a half hour before the exam time, so you have time to make sure all equipment is working and to settle in.

-Two Weeks or More Before Your Defense
+Two Weeks Before Your Defense

-Email the MS Coordinator (chemms@ucsd.edu) the title of your thesis.
+- Email the MS Coordinator (chemms@ucsd.edu) to confirm they received your entry in the MS Thesis Defense Information Form.
+You can also check the department seminars to confirm the details of your defense are correct.
 They will send official email notification of the defense to your committee.

 Defense, Paperwork, and Graduation